 Reasons Why Health Insurance Claims Get Denied

-Our experienced and effective attorneys can guide you through the process of getting your health insurance claim paid.
+Our experienced and effective insurance litigation attorneys can guide you through the process of getting your health insurance claim paid.
 Health insurers deny claims for a variety of reasons, but the most common reasons are:

 - A certain medical device or treatment is deemed not “medically necessary,” despite your physician’s recommendations.

 - A medical procedure or treatment is determined to be “experimental or investigatory” and thus excluded under the policy.

 - A condition is characterized as an excluded “mental or nervous disorder.